donnabotoy/norovirus/README.md

 - [Link to educational videos]

 ## License
-This project is licensed under the [Creative Commons License](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the <span style="color:red">[Creative Commons License](https://creativecommons.org/licenses/by/4.0/)</span>.
 You are free to share and adapt the content for non-commercial purposes, with appropriate credit given.

 ---